jatinnsharma/fullStackMern/git notes/commands.md

 - `git add <filename>` -> starts tracking your new changes for the next commit

--`git commit -m "<message>" ` -> this creates a new version based on your prev changes
+- `git commit -m "<message>" ` -> this creates a new version based on your prev changes